 Research shows ashwagandha may be a promising alternative for cancer treatment and prevention.
 Ashwagandha seems to show positive effects on the endocrine, cardiac, and central nervous systems.
 It is one herb that could help your body produce its own thyroid hormones.

 Ashwagandha is used to restore male libido, cure impotence and increase male fertility.
 It is widely used in southern Asia as a male sexuality tonic.
 Research on ashwagandha has concluded that extracts of the plant has a direct spermatogenic influence on the seminiferous tubules of immature rats presumably by exerting a testosterone-like effect (1).
 It is could also a potential source of hypoglycemic, diuretic and hypocholesterolemic agents (2).

-Preliminary studies indicate that the herb helps to reduce the negative effects of stress, slow tumour growth, treat anxiety and insomnia, and reduce cholesterol in addition to increasing sexual performance.
+Preliminary studies indicate that the herb helps to reduce the negative effects of stress, slow tumour growth, treat anxiety and insomnia.

 Because ashwagandha has traditionally been used to treat various diseases associated with nerve tissue damage related to the destructive molecules known as free radicals, some researchers have speculated that the herb may have antioxidant properties.
 Free-radical damage plays a role in normal ageing and in such neurological conditions as epilepsy, Parkinson's disease and Alzheimer's disease.